MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 What should I do before my breast lift procedure?

-Before undergoing your mastopexy surgery, we will provide you with pre-procedure instructions to minimise the potential for risks.
+Before undergoing mastopexy surgery, we will provide you with pre-procedure instructions to minimise potential risks.
+These include the following:

 Before your procedure, you will need to:

-• Avoid taking blood-thinning medications, certain anti-inflammatory medications, and some herbal medications that can cause excess healing during and after surgery.
+• Avoid taking blood-thinning medications, certain anti-inflammatory medications, and some herbal medications.

 • Make necessary arrangements for your recovery period – ensure you have a good support system of people who can take care of you and your house for one to two weeks.
 You will be unable to lift, drive, or do any extensive activities for several weeks.